evhub/coconut/DOCS.md

--q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c code, --code code    run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) --recursionlimit        set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser
+-q, --quiet             suppress all informational output (combine with --display to write runnable code to stdout) -c code, --code code    run a line of Coconut passed in as a string (can also be passed into stdin) --jupyter, --ipython    run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter) --autopep8 ...          use autopep8 to format compiled code (remaining args passed to autopep8) (requires autopep8) --recursionlimit        set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser